 JPMorgan Chase & Co.
 (JPM:US) and Wells Fargo & Co.
 (WFC:US), the two most profitable U.S. banks last year, reported first-quarter earnings that topped analysts’ estimates on a surge in mortgage fees.

 JPMorgan’s earnings per share climbed to $1.31 from $1.28 a year earlier, while Wells Fargo posted net income of 75 cents per share, up from 67 cents.
-Those results beat analysts’ estimates (JPM) of $1.17 and 73 cents per share, respectively.
+Those results beat analysts’ estimates (JPM:US) of $1.17 and 73 cents per share, respectively.

 Wells Fargo had its highest mortgage banking fees since 2009 and JPMorgan set a record for home-loan production income amid gains from the government’s Home Affordable Refinance Program and interest rates that fell to a record low.
 Both banks benefited from the lowest net charge-offs since the financial crisis as delinquencies fell.

 “Mortgage has been pretty strong over the last quarter or so,” David George, a bank analyst at Robert W. Baird & Co., said in an interview on Bloomberg Radio’s Bloomberg Surveillance.
 “The mortgage business nationally here in the U.S. has really consolidated and the players that have benefited from that, JPMorgan and Wells Fargo among others, are really going to benefit from that this quarter.”

 Still, both banks faced higher charges related to mortgage lawsuits and repurchase claims.
 JPMorgan set aside $2.5 billion more toward its litigation (JPM:US) costs during the first quarter mostly for mortgage-related disputes.
 Wells Fargo set aside $430 million to cover mortgage repurchase claims, an increase over the $404 million in the fourth quarter.